apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

       not recommended because you can not build the template (see below) with VS Express, as it does not have the __Export Template__ functionality, which is only in VS Pro or higher.

-- Register and pay for a [Windows Phone Dev Center](http://dev.windowsphone.com/en-us/publish) account if you want to install your app on a real device or submit it to Market Place.

 ## Building the Template